Youth Substance Use Support Recovery Program – Vancouver (Job # 7300- 1903)

 The Youth Care Worker (Live-In) is a member of the residential and clinical care team which is responsible for the direct care of youth and young adults placed at one of our two substance use supportive recovery homes in East Vancouver.
 The program provides transitional and supportive recovery programming for youth with persistent substance use issues with or without concurrent mental health issues.
 The programs provide a post-detox, substance-free setting in a safe, supportive environment.
 This position requires a sound understanding of addictions, mental health, and trauma-informed practices.

-There are three (3) positions (per house), each working for 10 days spread across a 14 day period, under the title of “Houseparent”, and provides daily residential support and guidance to program residents alongside an in-house clinical team.
+There are three (3) positions (per house), each working 4 days on with 2 days off under the title of “Live in Caregiver”, and provides daily residential support and guidance to program residents alongside an in-house clinical team.
 An overnight awake staff will be on shift nightly.
 Live-In Home Support Workers receive free full-time rental accommodation in a separate legal suite or laneway house located on the property.

 - Lead the planning and managing of daily structure and routines (i.e., wake-ups, meal prep, daily chores and tasks, bedtimes, etc.) and involve youth in these activities.

 - Assist in admission and orientation routines and transition/discharge planning.